-16th & 17th of July
+July 16th & 17th

-On July 24th the feast name of Agia Anna is celebrated in Parikia.
+The feast name of Agia Anna is celebrated in Parikia.

 August 15th - Panagia Ekatontapyliani

-On 23rd August the festival of the Pirates is celebrated in Naoussa village.
+The festival of the Pirates is celebrated in Naoussa village.

-On 27th August the feast day of Agios Fanourios is celebrated in Ampelas village.
+The feast day of Agios Fanourios is celebrated in Ampelas village.

 In the first days of September, the festival of Trata takes place in Parikia.

-On 14th September the feast day of the Exaltation of the Holy Cross is celebrated in the villages of Aigeria and Aliki.
+The feast day of the Exaltation of the Holy Cross is celebrated in the villages of Aigeria and Aliki.